 - Carry Necessary Equipment - During your trip to Gates of the Arctic, you must carry necessary equipment like a first aid kit, tent, personal water bottles, and topographical maps to maintain safety and security.
 Carrying a map is vital because you will not have access to online maps.

 - Follow the Ethics of the Land - Adhere to the ‘Leave No Trace’ principles while camping so that the pristine beauty of the place might be preserved.
 Read up on the backcountry safety guidelines and be aware of the eco-system and private land surfaces within the park.

 - Book Travel Insurance Plans - Gates of the Arctic is wild beyond your wildest imagination.
-Before travelling, be well prepared.
-Travel smart and book both a visitors medical insurance plan or a trip cancellation insurance plan before travelling to Alaska.
+Before traveling, be well prepared.
+Travel smart and book both a visitors medical insurance plan or a trip cancellation insurance plan before traveling to Alaska.

 Visitors Medical Insurance Plan for Travelers in Gates of the Arctic National Park - FAQs

-Why buy visitors medical insurance before travelling to Gates of the Arctic National Park?
+Why buy visitors medical insurance before traveling to Gates of the Arctic National Park?